wp-plugins/participants-database/readme.txt

 It's now also possible to use an "or" operator to link statements, for instance if you wanted to show all records with a city of Boston or Providence, you would use `[pdb_list filter="city=boston|city=providence"]` and they can be combined: `[pdb_list filter="last_name=smith&city=boston|city=providence"]`

 To correctly compare dates, the field *must* be defined as a date field form element on the manage database fields page.
-Date values should be a regular date string like this: `[pdb_list filter='date>jan3,2012']` It's best not to use a number for the month (and maybe you have to use English month names) because the date/month/year order is different on different servers.
+Date values should be a regular date string like this: `[pdb_list filter='date>jan3,2012']` It's best not to use a number for the month because the date/month/year order is different on different servers.

 The "Strict Date Format" setting affects how the shortcode filters are interpreted, so if this is checked, the date format in your filter argument must match the date format set in your WP General Settings.